86Box/docs/hardware/network.rst

 Hub Mode
 ^^^^^^^^

 The hub mode :ref:`option <settings/network:Options>` turns the local switch into an `Ethernet hub <https://en.wikipedia.org/wiki/Ethernet_hub>`_.
-In this mode, also referred to as *promiscuous mode*, the emulated network card will listen in to **all packets** sent across the virtual network, including those not bound to the card's MAC address.
+In this mode, also referred to as *promiscuous mode*, the emulated network card will listen in to **all packets** sent through the switch, including those not bound to the card's MAC address.
 Due to the performance impact, enabling hub mode is only recommended for specific applications such as analyzing network protocols.

 Troubleshooting
 ^^^^^^^^^^^^^^^